nhtua/paralidate/README.md

-# Paralidate - Parameters Validate(r) for Koa2 Router
+# Paralidate - Parameters Validator for Koa Router

-`Paralidate` makes a middelware, which validates the request's data include ctx.params and ctx.request.body

-If the request is valid then Koa continue run next() middleware.
+Paralidate makes a Koa middelware, which validates the request's data include `ctx.params` and `ctx.request.body` If the request is valid then Koa continues run the next() middleware.

-Else, `Paralidate` stops the request and throw an 409 Http Error.
+Else, Paralidate stops the request and throw an 409 Http Error.

-`Paralidate` use [Parameter](https://github.com/node-modules/parameter) for validation function.
+Paralidate uses [Parameter](https://github.com/node-modules/parameter) for validating function.

 ## Required
-Paralidate will check `ctx.params` and `ctx.request.body`, so it assumes you already used koa-router and koa-bodyparser.
+Paralidate will check `ctx.params` and `ctx.request.body`, so it assumes you already used **koa-router** and **koa-bodyparser**.
 - [koa-router](https://github.com/alexmingoia/koa-router)
 - [koa-bodyparser](https://github.com/koajs/bodyparser)